OpenEMR for Multi-Tenant Hospital Groups: Secure & Scalable EMR Deployment

 This blog explains how OpenEMR can be optimized for multi-tenant, enterprise-grade installations, identifies important issues, and proposes best practices for implementation.

-Why is a Multi-Tenant EMR Important for Hospital Groups?
+What Is a Multi-Tenant EMR for Hospital Groups?

 A multi-tenant EMR is a single, centrally managed application that securely divides data and functionality per hospital or department.
 This unified method provides: